 - Balancing Death's Books: Between Terra and Max.

 - Big Bad: Junior for the last fourth of the comic.

 - Blank White Void: The setting of the entire comic.

 - Book Ends: In the first strip, "Let there be light!"
 In the last strip "Let there be darkness!"

 - Brick Joke: Junior mentions that it smelled like an old Arab woman here, leading to a small serial about whether or not he had been at CN Tower.
 Later, when he tries to smoke the grass...

 - Call-Back: Zadok and Terra quote The Empire Strikes Back's "I love you"/"I know" in strip #672.
 They say echo the same words again at the end of strip #998.

 - Calling Your Attacks: "Spark punch!
 Clap shocker!
 Thunder fists!
 ELECTRIC BODY SLAM!"

 - Card-Carrying Villain: Junior is defined as "evil".
-He discusses his status several times, often both him and the author try to enforce it, but it's ultimately deconstructed, courtesy of Ghanny.
+He discusses his status several times and often both he and the author try to enforce it.
+It's ultimately deconstructed, courtesy of Ghanny.